Short URL for this page:

 In the meantime, another group was discussing plans for the seizure of the entire radical administration.
 It was suggested that, taking advantage of the existence of the White League and of Angell's regiment, armed men might be secreted in buildings adjoining the State House.
 At a given signal the building could be rushed, the officials captured, taken aboard a vessel waiting at the wharf with steam up and carried out to sea.
 Ultimately they could be either landed at some foreign port or at any rate detained so long away from the city without the possibility of communicating with New Orleans or Washington that McEnery could be installed in the gubernatorial chair.
 The lieutenant governor, Davidson B. Penn, a man of great courage and determination, favored this project.
 It was by no means as mad as it might seem.
 Among sober, conservative men, leaders of the local democracy, it was felt that, if carried out without bloodshed, without the knowledge of the Washington officials, the recognition of McEnery by the national government would be the only possible course in the absence of the Kellogg officials, and be regarded as an easy and happy solution of all the troubles which were convulsing Louisiana.

 Penn thoroughly investigated this subject and satisfied himself that it would be easily executed.
 He made an appointment with McEnery for an interview to discuss the final arrangements.
 He was accompanied by Colonel Angell, C. L. Walker and Capt.
 Frank McGloin.
 The plan p362 was laid before the governor.
 McEnery felt that it could not be carried out without involving a conflict with the Kellogg government.
 He spoke of the serious responsibilities which he would incur in that event.
 Penn replied that the time had come when those who had accepted responsible positions should assume the duties implied, regardless of consequences.
 McEnery still hesitated.
-He had conferred with the authorities in Washington and believed that he had put himself under obligations to President Indicates a West Point graduate and gives his Class.Grant not to provoke a conflict.
+He had conferred with the authorities in Washington and believed that he had put himself under obligations to President Indicates a West Point graduate, Class of 1843: a link to his biographical entry in Cullum's Register.Grant not to provoke a conflict.
 Penn closed the discussion by stating that the condition of affairs in the city and in the parishes was such that a conflict could not be long postponed.

 Two days later Penn called on Ogden and told him about his interview with McEnery.
 The force under Angell was already available for the execution of the plan; Penn demanded of Ogden whether the White League could be similarly counted upon to co‑operate in the attempt to seize the radical administration.
 Ogden immediately answered in the affirmative.
 With these forces Penn felt that the plan could be carried out, even if the Kellogg supporters showed fight; the two regiments of citizens would suffice to overcome any opposition.